TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 5/Jeremiah 5.29.md

 ---

-Shall I not visit for these things? saith Jehovah; shall not my soul be avenged on such a nation as this?
+"Shall I not punish for these things?" says Yahweh.
+"Shall not my soul be avenged on such a nation as this?